Altaf-Hussain-11/SE-Project-Transport-Management-System-/README.md

 ## Database
 - **PostgreSQL**: Stores user details, bookings, routes, and payment information.

-## The Link of the Google Sheets is as folllowed :
+## The Link of the Google Sheets is as folllows :
 https://docs.google.com/spreadsheets/d/180hqUDHGpHp8CMqTwAZxo9n5CBqNpvm2eWgDv0xX13s/edit?usp=sharing

-## The Link of the Google Sheets is as folllowed :
+## The Link of the figma is as folllows :
 https://www.figma.com/make/BSx3HRTdplYAIGmDAfMgEJ/Namal-University-Transport-Management-System?fullscreen=1&t=QrFnijkgUWWwQnzL-1